DiamondLightSource/authz/docs/how-tos/deploy-with-istio.md

 metadata:
   name: authz-envoyfilter
 spec:
-#   workloadSelector:  # Optionally apply only to a subset of Envoy sidecars in the namespace
+#   workloadSelector:  # Apply to a subset of Pods
 #     labels:
 #       app: reviews
   configPatches: